fiis-bd241/grupo02/Monografía/CAP6/Querys/Registro.md

 ### Acción 2: Generar el reporte de asistencia

-    SELECT
-        A.Id_Asistencia,
-        A.Estado,
-        A.Observacion,
-        A.Fecha,
-        A.Hora_entrada,
-        A.Hora_salida,
-        E.Nombre_Empleado,
-        D.Nombre_Departamento,
-        C.Nombre
+    SELECT a.ID_Asistencia, a.Estado, a.Observacion, a.Fecha, a.Hora_entrada, a.Hora_salida, e.Nombre_Empleado, e.Apellido_Empleado
-    FROM Asistencia A
+        FROM Asistencia a
-    INNER JOIN Empleado E ON A.id_empleado = E.id_empleado
+        JOIN Empleado e ON a.ID_Empleado = e.ID_Empleado
-    INNER JOIN Departamento D ON E.id_departamento = D.id_departamento
-    INNER JOIN Cargo C ON E.id_cargo = C.id_cargo
-    WHERE A.fecha BETWEEN '2020-01-01' AND '2020-12-31'
+        WHERE e.ID_Departamento = %s AND a.Fecha BETWEEN %s AND %s
-    ORDER BY A.fecha DESC, A.hora_entrada DESC;